wmjasonward/jsftp-mlst/README.md

 Be sure to check that the Ftp server supports MLST/MLSD feature before using this.

-If present in the MLST/MLSD response entries, `Create` and `Modify` facts are parsed and the attributes `create_dt` and `modify_dt`, respectively, are added to the entry object.
+If present in the MLST/MLSD server response entries, `Create` and `Modify` facts are parsed and the attributes `create_dt` and `modify_dt`, respectively, are added to the entry object.
 `create_dt` and `modify_dt` are ISO 8601 combined date and time strings in UTC.
 If `Create` and/or `Modify` cannot be parsed, `create_error` and/or `modify_error`
  messages, as appropriate, will added to the Entry object.

 Fact names are normalized to lower case in the entry objects.